Mrutyunjay-Patil/smart-json-extension/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+## Privacy Policy
+Read our [Privacy Policy](privacy-policy.html) for detailed information on how Smart JSON respects and protects user privacy.

 ## Author
 - Mrutyunjay Patil